KenHeLiqin/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+ Gave comment to two teams on my table during lab time

+ Received two comments from two team during lab time.
+ - We have four possible designs for part 1.
+We received feedback on the feasibility of implementation for each on and finall decided to build our current design.
+ - We initially just wanted to do two timezones.
+After receiving feedback, we did implement 4 timezones.

 # Lab 2 Part 2